2 Cookin Mamas

 • Cream butter and sugar in a large bowl until creamy.

-• Continue beating while adding egg and extract.
+• Continue beating while adding egg and vanilla extract.

 • Mix flour and salt together and add to creamed mixture and mix well.